intervene-EU-H2020/synthetic_data/README.md

     └── synthetic-data-v1.0.0.sif
 ```

-3. Initialise the software dependencies the from root directory you created in the previous step:
+3. Initialise the software dependencies from the root directory you setup in the previous step:

 ```
 singularity exec --bind data/:/data/ containers/synthetic-data-v1.0.0.sif init